-Autism is now regarded as a serious developmental disorder consisting of 'a triad of impairments' - Wing (1997)
+Autism can be regarded as a serious developmental disorder consisting of 'a triad of impairments' - Wing (1997).
 The Loddon School recognises that our children and young people may have many of the following challenges:

 - 7.1 A Communication Impairment which involves difficulty in making sense of, and using, all aspects of verbal and non-verbal communication.
 This includes gesture, facial expression, body language, and the timing of communication in addition to difficulties with speech.
-At The Loddon School most children have not developed speech at all and communication make take the form of the most severe challenges learnt in order to get needs met. - 7.2 A Social Impairment which affects the child's ability to make relationships with other people.
+At The Loddon School most children have not developed speech at all, and communication may take the form of using the most severe restrictive behaviours in order to get needs met. - 7.2 A Social Impairment which affects the child's ability to make relationships with other people.
 This includes a fundamental disability in developing social empathy.
 (Being able to understand something from another person's perspective or point of view).
-Children at The Loddon School often find it difficult to be near other people and may not enjoy their company, to be touched, or to understand when they hurt someone else. - 7.3 A Rigidity and Inflexibility which can extend to every area of the child's thinking, language, and behaviour.
+Children at The Loddon School often find it difficult to be near other people and may not enjoy others' company, to be touched, or to understand when they hurt someone else. - 7.3 A Rigidity and Inflexibility which can extend to every area of the child's thinking, language, and behaviour.
 Examples of this can include ritualised and obsessive behaviour, literal thought, insistence on sameness and difficulties with creative processes.

-- 7.4 Some children also have Sensory Impairment Some children will also have additional difficulties with sensory loss, physical disability, and by adolescence, some may also have problems associated with epilepsy. - 7.5 Autism can affect children across the whole range of ability.
-The majority of children with autism will have additional learning difficulties and in the case of children at The Loddon School, these learning difficulties will be most severe and profound in their effect.
+- 7.4 A Sensory Impairment Some children will also have additional difficulties with sensory loss, physical disability, and by adolescence, some may also have problems associated with epilepsy. - 7.5 Autism can affect children across the whole range of ability.
+Children with autism can have additional learning difficulties and in the case of the children at The Loddon School, these learning difficulties will be most severe and profound in their effect.

-About 80% of people with autism are boys, and this is significant at The Loddon School.
+Global estimates suggest between 75% to 80% of people diagnosed with autism are boys.
+This is significant at The Loddon School.